Full and Partial Dentures Minneapolis

 Missing teeth can also cause you to look older because of a lack of support of the cheek and lip, which causes your face to take on a sunken appearance.
-Removable full or partial dentures designed by Mill District Dental can help restore your smile and improve your quality of life.
+Removable full or partial dentures can help restore your smile and improve your quality of life.

 What’s the Difference Between Full and Partial Dentures?

 Full dentures are a prosthetic tooth replacement that we would use when all your teeth are missing.
 Partial dentures make use of remaining teeth by attaching them with hooks or clasps.
 Both are very useful dental treatments, and the type we choose depends on the condition and number of teeth present.

 Will I Have to Go Without Teeth While Waiting for Dentures?